-Security Capital has agreed to a five-year standstill (renewable for additional one-year terms) in its Stockholders Agreement with the Company, as amended, pursuant to which Security Capital may not, among other things, (i) acquire more than 45% of the Company's outstanding Common Stock on a fully diluted basis, (ii) transfer shares in a negotiated transaction that would result in any transferee beneficially owning more than 9.8% of the Company's capital stock unless the Company approves the transfer, in its sole discretion, (iii) act in concert with any third parties as part of a 13D group, or (iv) seek to change the composition or size of the Board of Directors (except as provided in the Stockholders Agreement with respect to Security Capital's representation on the Board).
-During the standstill term, Security Capital is generally required to vote its shares of Common Stock in accordance with the recommendation of the Company's Board of Directors or proportionally in accordance with the vote of the other holders of the Common Stock except with respect to the election of Security Capital's nominees to the Company's Board (as to which Security Capital can vote its shares in its sole discretion) and with respect to an amendment to the Company's Articles of Incorporation or Bylaws and certain extraordinary matters (as to which Security Capital may vote Common Stock owned by it up to 40% of the outstanding shares).
+Security Capital has agreed to a five-year "standstill" (renewable for additional one-year terms) in its Stockholders Agreement with the Company, as amended.
+A "standstill" is an agreement by a shareholder to refrain from changing its position, most frequently involving an agreement not to acquire additional shares and/or not to take certain actions relating to management or control, such as replacing one or more members of the board of directors.
+Under the terms of Security Capital's standstill, Security Capital may not, among other things, (i) acquire more than 45% of the Company's outstanding Common Stock on a fully diluted basis, (ii) transfer shares in a negotiated transaction that would result in any transferee beneficially owning more than 9.8% of the Company's capital stock unless the Company approves the transfer, in its sole discretion, (iii) act in concert with any third parties as part of a 13D group, or (iv) seek to change the composition or size of the Board of Directors (except as provided in the Stockholders Agreement with respect to Security Capital's representation on the Board).
+During the standstill term, Security Capital is generally required to vote its shares of Common Stock in accordance with the recommendation of the Company's Board of Directors or proportionally in accordance with the vote of the other holders of the Common Stock except with respect to the election of Security Capital's nominees to the Company's Board (as to which Security Capital can vote its shares in its sole discretion) and with respect to any amendment to the Company's Articles of Incorporation or Bylaws that would reasonably be expected to materially adversely affect Security Capital and certain extraordinary matters (as to which Security Capital may vote Common Stock owned by it up to 40% of the outstanding shares in its sole discretion).